All posts

 Benchmarking LLM Jailbreak Resistance: Attack Success Rate Done Right

 Attack success rate is the headline metric for jailbreak resistance, and almost everyone computes it in a way that isn't comparable across runs.
-Here's how to define and report ASR so the number survives a re-run.

 -